ISISNeutronMuon/MDANSE/Doc/pages/structure.rst

 investigates material structural properties by analyzing particle distribution and ordering.
 Researchers gain precise insights into fundamental aspects like atomic spacing and ordered patterns.
-MDANSE provides fine-grained control over "r values" and "q values," enabling customization for probing specific material structural characteristics.
+MDANSE provides fine-grained control over ":math:`r` values" and ":math:`q` values," enabling customization for probing specific material structural characteristics.
 This tool is invaluable for advancing scientific and industrial research, especially in neutron scattering experiments.